What to include in your business plan as a wedding pro

 - A section for planned future expenses to at least keep them top of mind

-Whether you are needing to hire additional team members, outsource certain tasks, pay for systems that help you automate, invest in additional advertising or upgrade your equipment, your future self will thank you for having managed your money this way.
+Whether you need to hire additional team members, outsource certain tasks, pay for systems that help you automate, invest in additional advertising or upgrade your equipment, your future self will thank you for having managed your money this way.

 The other thing that is important to making sure your business is around for a long time?
 Not burning out!
 Make sure you are avoiding burnout and still have all the energy and passion you need to chase your dreams.